FrostDigital/frost-rn-base/docs/code-push.md

 ![CodePush deployment keys](images/codepush-keys.png)

+Add those keys to `/config/config.ts` in `codePush` for each app env.

+> Note: Don't be fooled by CodePush naming conventions of **staging** and **production** keys for their default deployments.
+They still point to the same app, it is just a way of being able to preview and roll out code push changes first to staging and then production, but still targeting the same i.e. prod app.

 ### 3. Publish an OTA update

 > 💥 Publishing OTA updates can (sometimes) be a challange to manage where the publish package native dependencies needs to match the binary version.
 Make sure you know what you are doing before publishing anything to production 💥